The Gambling Law Review: Mexico

 - to refrain from receiving payments in cash for the purchase of tickets that allow participation in betting games, contests or lotteries, as well as the delivery or payment of prizes (for transactions higher than a pre-established amount).

-- Local and state taxes.
-Some Mexican states impose additional taxes to be paid by casino users (such as value added tax).
-The tax applies to the amount of the prizes received by the users, or for each machine installed.
+Some Mexican states impose additional taxes to be paid by permit holders or clients, or both.
+These taxes may apply to the amount of the prizes received by the users, or for each machine installed.

 Advertising and marketing